Pisco: South America's Noble Grape Spirit

 The Origins and Early History of Pisco

 Pisco traces its origins to the 16th century colonial era in the Viceroyalty of Peru.
-The spirit's name comes from the Peruvian port of Pisco, where earthenware pots called 'piskos' were used to store the brandy.
+The spirit's name comes from the Peruvian port of Pisco, where earthenware pots called 'piskos' were used to store the Brandy.

 The production began when Spanish colonists brought vitis vinifera grapes to South America.
 Both Peru and Chile maintain historical claims to Pisco, each with their own Denomination of Origin and distinct production methods.